andreigrozescu/open-science-ai-rse/RATIONALE.md

 GRODIB_URL = config.get("grobid_url", "http://localhost:8070/api/processFulltextDocument")
 ```

+#### Verification:

+To verify this step, I checked that the `config.json` file was loaded correctly by manually inspecting the settings.
+Additionally, I printed the `GRODIB_URL` to ensure that it was being read from the configuration file properly.

 ### 2. **Process PDF Files**
 The script processes each PDF file in the `papers` folder, sending each one to the Grobid service to extract metadata and abstracts.
 The extracted XML content is saved in the `output` directory.